Feature #1497: CMA support for passing data between processes on the same node

 Also, './build charm++ gni-crayxe xpmem' fails to build because it tries to build pxshm and xpmem both.
 The issue is that we build with pxshm by default for gni-crayx* builds and don't disable that when explicitly building with xpmem.
 From what I've seen, xpmem offers performance nearly on par with user-space memcpy for Cray MPI, so that could potentially become the default on gni builds instead of pxshm if we implement it correctly.
 The key is to call xpmem_make() on the entire virtual address space during startup, avoiding the high cost of memory registration/deregistration during runtime.

-#5 Updated by Nitin Bhat about 1 month ago
+#5 Updated by Nitin Bhat over 1 year ago

 - Subject changed from Enable use of pxshm/xpmem on mpi, ofi, and verbs builds to Enable use of shm transport for regular messages in LRTS

 Using CMA, we don't need a layer dependent shm implementation and can have a generic implementation in the LRTS layer.